conradakunga/Blog/_posts/2025-08-23-working-with-dates-in-multiple-locale-formats-simultaneously.md

     - Internationalization
 ---

-In a previous post, [Locale Considerations When Parsing Dates]({% post_url 2025-06-16-locale-considerations-when-parsing-dates %}), I discussed how locale considerations have a heavy influence on how dates get parsed.
+In a previous post, [Locale Considerations When Parsing Dates]({% post_url 2025-06-16-locale-considerations-when-parsing-dates %}), I discussed how **locale considerations have a heavy influence on how data gets parsed**.

 The example I used was as follows: